 The transformation for the variables $X$ and $Y$ then just becomes (\ref{morphism-pending}), \bea \left[ \right]&\to& \left[ \right]=\nn\\ &=& \left[ \right],\nn \eea where $\omega_p=e^{P/2}+e^{-P/2}$.

-Since $P$ is not affected by the above sequence of flips, we can merely erase the corresponding loop and present it as flipping the pending edge, which carries besides the cluster variable $\overline Z$ also the ``index'' variable $\omega_p$, which is not affected by mutations and which is equal to $2\cos(\pi/p)$ in the geometric case. \end{remark}
+Since $P$ is not affected by the above sequence of flips, we can merely erase the corresponding loop and present it as flipping the pending edge, which carries besides the cluster variable $\overline Z$ also the coefficient $\omega_p$, which is preserved by mutations and is equal to $2\cos(\pi/p)$ in the geometric case. \end{remark}